humit-app/firebase-cloud-functions/README.md

 ### messaging notifications

-send a notification to the receiver as soon as there is a new message.
+send a notification to the receiver as soon as there is a new message in Realtime DB using FCM.

 #### sample data structure